-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 8, 2014, on our consideration of the Port of Morrow's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated October 12, 2015, on our consideration of Port of Morrow's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.